 - Yamaha 2612 Sound Chip

-Note: One of the FM channels can be used as a 8-bit PCM, doing so disables the FM part.
-The original sample rate of the YM-2612 was 52KHz, however the sound chip was compressed down to 22KHz on the original Model 1 Genesis.
+Note: The original sample rate of the YM-2612 was 52KHz, however the sound chip was compressed down to 22KHz on the original Model 1 Genesis.
 Model 2 had both compression and a filter added to mask the distortion caused by lowering the original sample rate.
 Unfortunately, this didn't work.
 This is why you hear little distortion on the Model 1 Genesis, and a lot of distortion on the Model 2 version, which eliminated the direct headphone link to the sound chip, and relied on stereo RCA cables instead.
+Later revisions fixed some of the sound issues.

 Note: The PSG Ti-SN76489 was the same sound chip used in the Sega Master System.
 This allowed backwards compatibility with the Genesis.
 This option, however, was abandoned by the time Model 2 was released and became the norm.